Ann-c-Tseng/Sorting-Visualizer/README.md

 Check out this project!
 <a href="https://ann-c-tseng.github.io/Sorting-Visualizer/QuickSort/QSindex.html"> View Project </a> <br>
-(Please manually open the project on a new tab as Markdown does not support target="_blank" attribute)
+(Please manually open the project in a new tab as Markdown does not support target="_blank" attribute)